 Both beetroot and beet greens contribute to strengthening the immune system.
 These two stimulate the production of white blood cells and antibodies, warding off infection and sickness.
-With the immune system boosting capabilities of Vitamin C, zinc, selenium and B vitamins combined, beets can be hard to beat.
+With the immune system boosting capabilities of Vitamin C, zinc, selenium, and B vitamins combined, beets can be hard to beat.
 Betalains, abundant in beets, also exhibit antiviral and antimicrobial effects.
 A strong immune system is also a result of beets’ ability to get rid of wastes and toxins.

 Beets Support Normal Inflammatory Response

-Speaking of immune system, inflammation is actually a manifestation of the body’s immune response.
+Speaking of the immune system, inflammation is actually a manifestation of the body’s immune response.
 This is the body’s way to defend itself from foreign invaders.
 However, it can also play a role in the development of some chronic diseases.
-When this immune response goes wrong or overboard, it can cause a plethora of diseases like asthma, arthritis, IBS, ulcerative colitis, Chron’s disease and many more.
+When this immune response goes wrong or overboard, it can cause a plethora of diseases like asthma, arthritis, IBS, ulcerative colitis, Chron’s disease, and many more.
 It is in this area that beets can be of great help.
-Calcium, iron, vitamin C and betalains present in the beetroot and beet greens are potent staples in an anti-inflammatory diet.
+Calcium, iron, vitamin C, and betalains present in the beetroot and beet greens are potent staples in an anti-inflammatory diet.

 Beets Are Good for the Eyes

 There are so many vitamins and minerals present in beets that make it an eye-friendly vegetable.
-Beta-carotene is proven to prevent the development of cataracts as well as slowing down macular degeneration that often happens as we age.
+Beta-carotene is proven to prevent the development of cataracts as well as slow down macular degeneration that often happens as we age.
 The phytochemicals lutein and zeaxanthin mostly found in beet greens also play an important role in ensuring eye health.
 Even beets’ anti-oxidant abilities contribute to eye care since free radicals contribute to aging which makes the body more vulnerable to numerous eye conditions such as macular degeneration and cataracts.

 Beets May Improve Sex Drive

-Since days of old, beets have been considered a natural aphrodisiac.
+Since the days of old, beets have been considered a natural aphrodisiac.
 They contain significant amounts of boron and aside from being a food source, beets have long been considered to increase libido and rouse passionate feelings.
 Ancient Romans believed it to be a potent aphrodisiac.
 This belief started because beets are naturally rich in tryptophan and betaine, two substances that are said to promote a feeling of well-being.
 High amounts of boron can also be found in the plant, a trace mineral that boosts the level of sex hormones in the body.
-This leads to increased fertility, improved libido and better sperm motility.
+This leads to increased fertility, improved libido, and better sperm motility.

 Beets Support Weight Management

 From beets’ nutritional profile, you will know that it is a great food for weight management.
 It is packed with vitamins and minerals that the body needs yet it is low in calories and with no cholesterol.
 It also contains Omega-3 and Omega-6 fatty acids.
 All these make beets an essential part of your weight management program.
-They boost metabolism, fat burning and detoxification.
+They boost metabolism, fat burning, and detoxification.
 Beets also help flush water from the body, preventing and reducing water retention that may cause feelings of bloating, lethargy and may contribute to excess weight.
-Although beets are known to be high in fructose, it can only do harm when consumed in large amounts.
+Although beets are known to be high in fructose, they can only do harm when consumed in large amounts.
 Unlike sugar derived from sodas or pastries, natural sugar is broken down more slowly by the body.
 In addition, beets are also high in fiber which leads to more stable blood sugar levels.

 Beets Support Cancer Risk Reduction